 ...in monthly meetings that serve as a place to exchange ideas, strategize ways to promote financially resilient and sustainable development practices, and educate the community.

-...with similarly-aligned community groups such as Madison is for People, Madison Bikes, AARP Wisconsin, and others to ensure citizens' voices are heard and acted on.
+...with similarly-aligned community groups such as Madison is for People, Madison Bikes, AARP Wisconsin, and others, to ensure citizens' voices are heard and acted on.

-A “Strong Town” is a place that is characterized by more traditional urban-style development practices - Strong Towns are people-oriented, with a focus on walkable neighbourhood design and buildings with a mixture of uses and a friendly-face to the street.
+A “Strong Town” is a place that is characterized by more traditional urban-style development practices - Strong Towns are people-oriented, with a focus on walkable neighborhood design and buildings with a mixture of uses and a friendly-face to the street.
 Additionally, Strong Towns have sound financial management, ensuring that property taxes received from new and existing developments can pay for upkeep and maintenance in the long term.

 Strong Towns ensure that land is used most effectively and efficiently for homes and wealth-creating businesses, and not oversized parking lots, and also encourage more local businesses within neighbourhoods.
 By prioritizing these things, Strong Towns are financially self-sustaining and more livable communities.